gousta/get-remote-database/README.md

 ### How to use
 Use `config.example.tcl` as sample configuration file.
-Copy config.example.tcl to config.tcl:
+Copy `config.example.tcl` to `config.tcl`:
 ```
 cp config.example.tcl config.tcl
 ```
-Open `config.tcl and edit to match your environment settings.
+Open `config.tcl` and edit to match your environment settings.

 The script should have execute permissions in order to be executable:
 ```